Sarah Quintrell: Writing

 Quintrell's writing debut, Ellen, was broadcast on Channel 4.
 Directed by Mahalia Belo and starring Jessica Barden, Yasmin Monet Prince, Jaime Winstone, Joe Dempsie and Charlie Creed-Miles.
 Ellen won the Broadcast Television Award Best Single Drama, Writers' Guild Great Britain Best Short Form Drama, BAFTA Cymru Feature/Television Film and the Prix Italia TV Drama.
 Quintrell was nominated for the BAFTA Breakthrough Talent Award at the 2017 BAFTA Craft Awards.
+In 2017, Quintrell was named as one of the 2017-2018 cohort of BAFTA Breakthrough Brits.

-The Trial: A Murder In The Family was broadcast on Channel 4 Directed by Kath Mattock and Nick Holt, starring Michael Gould, Emma Lowndes and Laura Elphinstone.
+The Trial: A Murder In The Family was broadcast on Channel 4.
+Directed by Kath Mattock and Nick Holt, starring Michael Gould, Emma Lowndes and Laura Elphinstone.
+Using a fictional case, written by Quintrell, it allowed cameras into a jury room for the first time and blended documentary and drama to allow the story to unfold across five episodes.
 In 2018 it was nominated for Best Original Programme at the Broadcast Awards.
-Sarah wrote on Season 2 of His Dark Materials for BBC/HBO, starring Dafne Keen, Ruth Wilson and Lin-Manuel Miranda.
-She went on to develop, write and co-executive produce The Power (Amazon Prime, 2023), starring Ria Zmitrowicz, Halle Bush, Eddie Marsan, Toheeb Jimoh, Heather Agyepong, Zrinka Cvitesic, John Leguizamo and Toni Colette.
+Quintrell co-wrote alongside Jack Thorne on Season 2 of His Dark Materials for BBC/HBO.
+She co-developed, wrote and co-executive produced science fiction drama The Power for Amazon Prime in 2023.